.png)

 Rather than dealing with the complexity of provisioning tokens manually or handling card updates yourself, Primer does it all in the background.
 Tokens are provisioned automatically, so you don’t have to worry about interruptions.
 Once network tokens are in place, they help secure higher authorization rates by reducing friction and ensuring transactions go through smoothly.

-A major benefit of network tokenization is its ability to ensure recurring payments continue without disruption, even when card details change.
-This helps maintain smooth payment flows and reduces the risk of declined payments due to expired or updated card information—keeping your payment authorization rates high.
+Network tokenization also ensures recurring payments continue without disruption, even when card details change.
+This helps maintain smooth payment flows, reduces the risk of declined payments, and keeps your payment authorization rates high.

-4. Optimize your payment strategy with real-time insights from the Observability dashboard
+4. Optimize authorization performance with real-time insights from the Observability dashboard

 To optimize your authentication rates, you need to have visibility across all your payment data.
 But that’s hard to do if you have to log into each processor account portal to get a view of what is and isn’t working.